Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Kazhdan--Lusztig Cells via Stubs

-(2) If $\la(w)=1$, then $n(w)\neq 0$ by Part (1) and $n(w)\le 1$ by \cref{prop:a=n}.(1), therefore $n(w)=1$.
+(2) If $\la(w)=1$, then $n(w)\neq 0$ by Part (1) and $n(w)\le 1$ by Proposition \ref{prop:a=n}.(1), and therefore $n(w)=1$.
 Conversely, if $n(w)=1$ then the heap $H(w)$ is a chain, so no reduced word of $w$ contains two consecutive generators that commute.
-The definition of FC elements then implies that $w$ has a unique reduced word, therefore $\la(w)=1$ by \cref{prop:facts01}.(2).
+The definition of FC elements then implies that $w$ has a unique reduced word, so $\la(w)=1$ by Proposition \ref{prop:facts01}.(2).
 It follows that $\la(w)=1$ if and only if $n(w)=1$.

 (3) Suppose $(W,S)$ is $\la(2)$-finite.
-If $\la(w)=2$, then $n(w)\notin\{0,1\}$ by Parts (1)--(2) and $n(w)\le 2$ by \cref{prop:a=n}.(1), therefore $n(w)=2$.
+If $\la(w)=2$, then $n(w)\notin\{0,1\}$ by Parts (1)--(2) and $n(w)\le 2$ by Proposition \ref{prop:a=n}.(1), and therefore $n(w)=2$.
 Now suppose $n(w)=2$.
 We prove that $\la(w)=2$ by induction on the length $l(w)$ of $w$.
 We have $l(w)= \abs{H(w)}\ge n(w)=2$, so in the base case we have $l(w)=2$.
-Since $n(w)=2$, we must have $w=st$ for two commuting generators $s,t\in S$ in this case, therefore $\la(w)=2$ by \cref{prop:Facts}.(2), as desired.
+Since $n(w)=2$, we must have $w=st$ for two commuting generators $s,t\in S$ in this case; therefore $\la(w)=2$ by Proposition \ref{prop:Facts}.(2), as desired.
 If $l(w)>2$, then $w$ either admits or does not admit a right lower star operation.
-In the former case, if a right lower star operation takes $w$ to some element $w'$ then we have $\la(w)=\la(w')=n(w')=n(w)=2$, where the first equality holds by \cref{coro:starA}, the second equality holds by induction, and the third equality holds because star operations do not change $n$-values of FC elements (see the proof of Proposition 3.15 in \cite{GreenXu}).
-In the latter case, the element $w$ is a left stub, so \cref{coro:firstTwoLayers} implies that the first two layers of $w$ satisfy Conditions (1)--(2) from the corollary.
-As pointed out in the proof of \cref{thm:stubDescription}, this forces $w$ to be an element in the set $\sw$ given in the theorem, therefore $w$ indeed has $\la$-value 2.
+In the former case, if a right lower star operation takes $w$ to some element $w'$ then we have $\la(w)=\la(w')=n(w')=n(w)=2$, where the first equality holds by Corollary \ref{coro:starA}, the second equality holds by induction, and the third equality holds because star operations do not change $n$-values of FC elements (see the proof of Proposition 3.15 in \cite{GreenXu}).
+In the latter case, the element $w$ is a left stub, so Corollary \ref{coro:firstTwoLayers} implies that the first two layers of $w$ satisfy Conditions (1)--(2) from the corollary.
+As pointed out in the proof of Theorem \ref{thm:stubDescription}, this forces $w$ to be an element in the set $\sw$ given in the theorem, and therefore $w$ indeed has $\la$-value 2.
 It follows by induction that $\la(w)=2$.
 We have proved that $\la(w)=2$ if and only if $n(w)=2$. \end{proof} \end{remark}